As I mentioned in my last article, below are things a Diversity Visa selectee must be aware of and do BEFORE submitting their DS-260.

 Let’s consider this example: An applicant with case number EU15000 submits his DS-260 a week after the results are released in May.
 Another with case number EU5000 submits his three months later – in mid-August.
-Those with little knowledge on how the DV program works would expect the DS-260 submitted in May to be processed and possible scheduled for interview first.
+Those with little knowledge on how the DV program works would expect the DS-260 submitted in May to be scheduled for interview first.

 But no!
-It’s rather the one who submitted in mid-August that will be processed and scheduled first.
+It’s rather the one who submitted in mid-August that will be scheduled first.
 His case number will ‘set’ his interview in November or December, whereas interview for the one who submitted first but with a higher case number will be expected from March to May in the new year.

 That’s the fact!

 So you see: early submission of one’s DS-260 doesn’t guarantee an early processing of one’s application/case; nor does it ensure an early interview.
 KCC will not have cases on hand for very early interview, and leave them to process those to be scheduled much later.
 That wouldn’t make sense!

 So many of the DS-260 submitted in a rush right after the results are released actually go unprocessed for some months.
 At the very beginning, KCC are ‘in search of’ the DS-260s of applicants whose case numbers ‘qualify’ them to be scheduled at the beginning of interviews.